 In this tutorial, we will show you how to install Moodle on CentOS 6.
 For those of you who didn’t know, Moodle is an Open Source Course Management System (CMS), also known as a Learning Management System (LMS) or a Virtual Learning Environment (VLE).
 It has become very popular among educators around the world as a tool for creating online dynamic websites for their students.
 Moodle brings features to include assignment submission, online quizzes, wiki, grading, instant messages, discussion boards, and others.
 But since it’s modular software, it can be extended via plugins to add extra functionality.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Moodle on CentOS 6.
+I will show you through the step-by-step installation of Moodle on CentOS 6.

 Start Apache and MySQL services:

 service httpd start service mysqld start

 By default, MySQL is not hardened.
 You can secure MySQL using the

 mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL.

 Next, we will need to log in to the MySQL console and create a database for Moodle.
 Run the following command:

 This will prompt you for a password, so enter your MySQL root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Moodle installation: